React Native's (RN) FlatList is a powerful tool for rendering

 Why FlatList for Grids?

-Before we dive in, let's understand why FlatList
+Before we dive in, let's understand why FlatList is the ideal

 candidate for grid layouts: